-Easy to prepare, Salsa Criolla is an onion relish that's the perfect accompaniment to so many dishes, especially butifarra, a famous Peruvian ham sandwich.
+Easy to prepare, salsa criolla is an onion relish with spicy peppers that's the perfect accompaniment to so many dishes, especially butifarra, a famous Peruvian ham sandwich.
 Lime juice is the key ingredient—it adds a bright flavor that sweetens the onions and livens up everything else on the plate.
-Soaking the onions in salted water beforehand also sweetens them and adds to the flavor of the salsa.
+Soaking the onions in salted water beforehand also sweetens them and adds to the flavor of this onion salsa.

-For authenticity's sake, it is important to cut the onions "a la pluma" or like feathers.
+For authenticity's sake, it is important to cut the onions "a la pluma" or (like feathers).
 Slice them into very thin half-moons, retaining the curve of the onion, so that they look like little curls on the plate.
-In Peru, this salsa is made with ají chile peppers, but jalapeños make a reasonable substitute.
+In Peru, this salsa (or criolla sauce) is made with ají chile peppers, but jalapeños make a reasonable substitute.
 (Be sure to wear gloves when seeding and slicing the peppers.)
 Some people also add tomatoes and garlic.

-- 2 red onions (sliced into very thin half-moons)
+2 medium red onions, sliced into very thin half-moons

-- 1 to 2 ají peppers, or jalapenos, to taste (seeded and sliced into very thin matchsticks)
+1 to 2 aji peppers, or jalapeños, to taste, seeded and sliced into thin matchsticks

-- 1 tablespoon cilantro (chopped fresh, or parsley, or a combination of both)
+1 tablespoon cilantro, chopped, or parsley, or a combination of both

 2 tablespoons lime juice, freshly squeezed